 On the other hand, the flights’ details screen is updated more regularly as it is a narrower request of data.

 At Trip Trip Now finder, the results screen is updated very often.
 It is rare to see different results from the first to the second page.
 Besides, when the first results screen is probably outdated, you see a red warning band on the upper part of the page.

 Which are the best flight booking sites?

-All of the three offer cheap flights calendar; Skyscanner and Kayak offer alerts.
+All of them offer cheap flights calendar; Skyscanner and Kayak offer alerts.
 And Trip Trip Now offers a Secret Flight Club, that emails you a list of the next upcoming cheap flights on the routes you wish.
-Join the club sending us an email to firstname.lastname@example.org or read this.
+Join the club sending us an email to email@example.com or read this.

-What is the cheapest day to book flights?
+When is the best day to book a flight online?

 As stated before, there are no fixed rules in this because it simply varies according to the users’ experience and browsing habits.
 As the majority of people search for flights not in incognito mode, the prices are affected every other hour and even in minutes.

 However, there is an urban legend that says that the best day to do the purchase is Tuesday.
 It is said that airlines in the U.S. release flight sales usually on Monday afternoons or Tuesday mornings, and then other vendors enter the run to compete for better prices.
 But…